jcmgray/symmray/README.md

 - `svd_truncated`: svd with truncation based on maximum bond dimension and/or a cutoff threshold with various modes.
+- `eigh_truncated`: hermitian eigendecomposition with truncation based on maximum bond dimension and/or a cutoff threshold with various modes.
 - `qr_stabilized`: qr decomposition with sign stabilization of the R matrix diagonal, which is beneficial for gradient based optimization.